DB4407/Best-Neighborhood/README.md

 # Best-Neighborhood
 best pittsburgh neighborhood
-These are the best neighborhoods based on assets, city-owned properties, and active businesses.
+These are the best neighborhoods based on assets, city-owned properties, also active businesses.